Vermont Treasury Cup Challenge

 Vermont Treasury Cup Challenge Sponsors

 The event is organized and promoted each year by the Vermont State Treasurer's Office.
-We gratefully acknowledge the event's financial underwriting by TD Bank.
+We gratefully acknowledge the event's financial underwriting by the TD Bank Charitable Foundation.
 College savings account prizes are provided by the Vermont Student Assistance Corporation.
-Additional financial support is contributed by the Vermont Jump$tart Coalition and this year's student raffle prize, an iPad mini, was donated by Community National Bank.
-Thank you!
+Additional financial support is contributed by the Vermont Jump$tart Coalition.
+The student grand prize is provided by Community National Bank.
+Thanks also to VSECU for providing cash envelopes as raffle prizes for the 2016 competition.

 What Do Students & Teachers Think of the Challenge?